-The Piggery was a large three-story barn, heated by burning wood.
+The Piggery was a large three-story barn.
 For a number of years, the sale of Piggery-raised pure bred pigs across the state was a lucrative source of income for the farm.
 The Piggery burned down and was immediately rebuilt in 1904.
 After it burned again in 1944, the raising of pigs was discontinued.

 The access road across the farm, now the northern boundary of the Arboretum, continues to be known as "The Piggery Road."
 Remnants of the Piggery are still visible on the trail to the northwest of Viles Pond.